-The standards listed in green have already been covered in the classroom, but may require additional practice before Spring.
-Parents, if you feel your child is struggling with an area in green, additional resources can be provided for you upon request and some may already be available on this website.
+The standards listed in green have already been covered in the classroom, but will also require additional practice just prior to the TCAP tests.
+Parents, if you feel your child is struggling with an area in green, additional resources can be provided for you upon request and many are already be available on this site.

 - Select an investigation that could be used to answer a specific question (SPI 0507.Inq.1)